Electrostriction

-In electromagnetism, electrostriction is a property of all electrical non-conductor or dielectrics.
+In electromagnetism, electrostriction is a property of all electrical non-conductors or dielectrics.
 Electrostriction causes these materials to change their shape under the application of an electric field.
 It is the dual property to magnetostriction.

 Explanation

-Electrostriction is a property of all dielectric materials, and is caused by displacement of ions (and the associated changes the electrons) in the crystal lattice upon being exposed to an external electric field.
-The cause of electrostrictive is linked to anharmonic effects.
+Electrostriction is a property of all dielectric materials, and is caused by displacement of ions (and the associated changes to the electrons) in the crystal lattice upon being exposed to an external electric field.
+The cause of electrostriction is linked to anharmonic effects.
 Positive ions will be displaced in the direction of the field, while negative ions will be displaced in the opposite direction.
 This displacement will accumulate throughout the bulk material and result in an overall strain (elongation) in the direction of the field.
 The thickness will be reduced in the orthogonal directions characterized by Poisson's ratio.
 All insulating materials consisting of more than one type of atom will be ionic to some extent due to the difference of electronegativity of the atoms, and therefore exhibit electrostriction.

 The resulting strain (ratio of deformation to the original dimension) is proportional to the square of the polarization.
 Reversal of the electric field does not reverse the direction of the deformation.